ustwo/bdd-crossplatform-apps/docs/testing_codebase_comments.md

 This makes step definitons fairly readable, particularly since accessing UI elements can get pretty tricky/ugly.
 We hide all that complexity behind the POs.

+Incidentaly, this also helps handling cross-platform differences and decreases the chances of vendor lock-in to a specific driver.

 ## Screen Factory

 The screen factory is responsible for returning appropiate page object instances based on the platform under test.

-Note that this defined in the rake task executed and passed down through the Cucumber command as an [environment variable](https://github.com/cucumber/cucumber/wiki/Environment-Variables).
+Note that this is defined in the rake task executed and passed down through the Cucumber command as an [environment variable](https://github.com/cucumber/cucumber/wiki/Environment-Variables).

 ## Accomodating platform differences